Skip to content

 Threat Sources

 A list of threat sources can be defined.
 For each threat source (or threat actor), the motive and capabilities can be described and their likelihood assessed.
 These threat actors can optionally be referenced in attack scenarios.
+A more detailed description is provided in the configuration of Threat Sources.

 Threat Sources image